 Residence Life is supportive of all students including those who identify as transgender and those with a gender identity that is not traditionally associated with their birth sex.
 Housing assignments will be made on the basis of the gender with which the student currently identifies.
 Current and incoming students with concerns relating to their gender identity/expression are urged to speak to Residence Life staff so we can assist the student in navigating their housing options.

 Gender Neutral housing is available for all students.
 Students must OPT IN to participate; if they are under 18, they need parent’s permission, but we encourage all students to share their decision with their family.
 For more specific information about gender-neutral housing, visit the Gender-Neutral Housing page.

 There are a number of ways to see the residence halls:

-- Visit us at one of our Open House or Admitted Students days.
+- Visit us during Griffin Days or Admitted Students Days.

 - Check out our virtual tours on YouTube on our Tour the Residence Halls page.

 The housing contract is a binding document committing you to housing for a full academic year.
 Please carefully consider whether you will want to live on campus before seeking off-campus housing options, as you will be financially responsible for a full year of housing costs once you submit your contract.